MicrosoftDocs/VBA-Docs/api/Publisher.Application.MailMergeBeforeRecordMerge.md

 ## Remarks

-To access the  **Application** object events, declare an **Application** object variable in the General Declarations section of a code module.
-Then set the variable equal to the **Application** object for which you want to access events.
+To access the **Application** object events, declare an **Application** object variable in the General Declarations section of a code module, and then set the variable equal to the **Application** object for which you want to access events.

 For information about using events with the Microsoft Publisher **Application** object, see [Using events with the Application object](../publisher/Concepts/using-events-with-the-application-object-publisher.md).

 ## Example

-This example verifies that the length of the ZIP Code (which in this example is field number six) is less than five and if it is, cancels the merge for that record only.
+This example verifies that the length of the ZIP Code (which in this example is field number six) is less than five, and if it is, cancels the merge for that record only.

 ```vb
 Private Sub MailMergeApp_MailMergeBeforeRecordMerge(ByVal _